midlantica/LovelyBunchOfCoconuts/content/claims/reproductive_futurism.md

 ---
-title: "Reproductive Futurism"
+title: 'Reproductive Futurism'
-claim: "Reproductive Futurism"
+claim: 'Reproductive Futurism'
-translation: "Abortions and ideologies for all."
+translation: 'Abortions and ideologies for all.'
 ---

 ## "Reproductive Futurism"